-Comprehensive Plan Policy 10.4(12) states the Design overlay will be applied in conjunction with the RX zone.
-Having the Design overlay zone mapped on the Site means any new development (or alteration to existing development in the future) will be subject to either the Community Design Standards or a Type II Design Review.
-The Design overlay will mitigate any negative design related impacts upon nearby housing.
+Furthermore, Comprehensive Plan Policy 10.4(12) states the Design overlay will be applied in conjunction with the RX zone.
+Having the Design overlay zone mapped on the Site means any new development (or alteration to existing development in the future) will be subject to either the Community Design Standards at the time of building permit review, or a Type II Design Review.
+City Council finds that requiring future development to undergo the more rigorous Type II Design Review, as opposed to using the Community Design Standards, will help mitigate for any negative design related impacts upon nearby housing.
+The additional condition that requires a Design Advice Request before submitting the Type II Design Review application allows the project to be reviewed informally by the Portland Design Commission.
+The Design Advice Request not only allows interested neighbors the opportunity to review and comment on proposed development early in the process, but can provide valuable advice to both the applicant and BDS Design Review staff.